Ry-an7/ry-an7.github.io/README.md

-# **Personal Portfolie Website**
+# **FInal Project Website**

 ## **Project Overview**
-This project is a personal website created as part of **Assignment 2** for IAT 355.
-The main objective of the website is to showcase my skills, education, and experience in a professional manner, similar to an online portfolio.
-The website includes multiple pages, including a home page and multiple visualizations pages, each built using **HTML**, **CSS**, and **JavaScript**.
+This project is a website created as part of the **Final Project** for IAT 355.
+The main objective of the website is to tell a story about the NHL's Dead Puck Era using visulizations.
+The website is one page, but has interactivity that work with scrolling, all built using **HTML**, **CSS**, **JavaScript**, and **D3**.

 ## **Purpose**
-The website serves as a digital portfolio, highlighting my background, technical expertise, and visualization projects.
-It provides a clean, well-structured online presence, aimed at demonstrating the ability to build and design websites using front-end web development technologies.
+The primary goal of this project is to analyze how scoring in the NHL changed during the Dead Puck Era (1995-2004).
+We will examine trends in goals per game, explore the effects of the introduction of the salary cap, and highlight key shifts in offensive strategies during this time.
+The visualizations will make it easier to understand how these changes have shaped the game of hockey.

 ## **Technologies Used**
 - **HTML5:** For the structure and content of the website.
 - **CSS3:** For styling the website and ensuring it has a professional appearance.
-- **JavaScript (ES6):** For adding interactivity to the website and handling form validation and SVG visualizations.
+- **JavaScript (ES6):** For adding interactivity to the website.
-- **SVG (Scalable Vector Graphics):** Used to create a custom visual artwork and a recreated version of a visualization covered in class.
-- **Vega-Lite API:** Used to create visulizations from data from a video game dataset.
+- **D3.js:** For creating data-driven visualizations.

 ## **Project Structure**
 The website consists of the following key files:

-- **`index.html`:** This is the homepage of the website.
+- **`index.html`:** This is the main page of the website.
 It includes:
   - A personal introduction, where I highlight my education, skills, and experience.
   - Sections for my professional experience, technical skills, and interests.
   - Links to contact information and my GitHub profile.

-- **`visualizations.html`:** A dedicated page to showcase visualizations.
-It contains:
-  - An SVG version of a visualization created in class.
-  - A creative custom SVG drawing I designed using code.

-  - **`vegaLiteVis.html`:** A dedicated page to showcase visualizations created for Assignment 4 It contains:
-  - 4 different visulizations created using Vega-Lite and data from a video game dataset.
+- **`vis.js`:** Contains JavaScript code for rendering and interacting with d3 graphics.

 - **`style.css`:** This file handles the layout and visual design of the website.
 It ensures that the content is presented in a clean and user-friendly way.

-- **`main.js`:** This JavaScript file includes interactivity features like form validation and dynamic elements for the homepage.

-- **`vis.js`:** Contains JavaScript code for rendering and interacting with SVG graphics on the visualizations page.

-- **`vegaLiteVis.js`:** Contains JavaScript code for rendering and interacting with Vega-Lite graphics on the vegaLiteVis page.

 - **`README.md`:** This file (you're reading it!) explains the purpose of the website, the technologies used, and how to navigate the project.

 ## **How to Navigate the Website**
-1. **Homepage (`index.html`):**
+1. **Main Page (`index.html`):**
-   - Navigate to the homepage to learn more about me.
-The homepage includes links to my educational background, professional experience, and contact details.
-   - There are sections for skills, work experience, and links to other relevant resources like my GitHub page.

-2. **Visualizations Page (`visualizations.html`):**
-   - This page features two main visualizations:
-     1. An SVG version of the visualization created during class.
-     2. A custom SVG artwork created for this assignment.
-   - JavaScript-driven interactivity is embedded in the page to allow you to explore these visualizations.

-3. **Vega-Lite Visualizations Page (`vegaLiteVis.html`):**
-   - This page features four visualizations created using Vega-Lite in Observable and translated over to HTML and JavaScript for **Assignment 3**:
-     1. A stacked bar graph visualizing Global Sales by Genre and Platform.
-     2. A stacked area chart visualizing Sales Over Time by Genre.
-     3. A stream graph visualizing Sales Over Time by Platform
-     4. A grouped bar chart visualizing Regional Sales vs. Platform.
-     5. A pie chart visualizing Game Genres Released on the Xbox 360.
+   - Navigate by scrolling up or down the page.
+The page will respond to what position you have scrolled to.

 ## **Installation and Deployment**
 1. **Clone the Repository:**